 Start off the month right during Simplify Your Life Week (August 1-7) , which focuses on spring cleaning both clutter and your personal life.

 September is College Savings Month.
-Are you/ your student being conscious of savings?
+Are you/your students being conscious of savings?
 As autumn is approaching, make sure to keep these days in mind:

 - Labor Day (September 3) is dedicated to the social and economic achievements of American workers.
 It’s a good time to reflect on the state of your career.